Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 11 Oktober 2025 15.30.46 UTC
+- WIB: Sabtu, 11 Oktober 2025 16.24.05 UTC
-- WITA: Sabtu, 11 Oktober 2025 16.30.46 UTC
+- WITA: Sabtu, 11 Oktober 2025 17.24.05 UTC
-- WIT: Sabtu, 11 Oktober 2025 17.30.46 UTC
+- WIT: Sabtu, 11 Oktober 2025 18.24.05 UTC

 Kutipan Inspiratif:
-"Nature is just enough; but men and women must comprehend and accept her suggestions."
+"At the end of the day, the most overwhelming key to a child's success is the positive involvement of parents."

-Kategori: nature
+Kategori: success